The Supreme Court recently heard arguments in an area of law that continues to bustle with innovation and action.

 By Morgen Morrissette

 An unprecedented cooperative effort to address the problem of corporate-sponsored human trafficking that often evades prosecution.

 Nancy Marcus highlights three recent developments regarding transgender rights that may impact employment discrimination cases across the country.
-(10:10)
+(10:10 and 11:08 min)

 Learn how to get your case into the court of appeals before final judgment as the multiple categories of appellate jurisdiction are explained.

 A panel of experts sheds light on issues of public safety, individual rights, mental health, and other issues raised by gun violence.
 (1:01:58)